SpectraStudios/CityChamp/README.md

 - Download the CityChamp.apk build.
 - Load it onto your Quest 2/3/Pro using [SideQuest](https://sidequestvr.com/setup-howto).
-- Launch the app and create a new City Champ player account!
+- Launch the app on Quest and create a new City Champ player account via the companion web app!*
-- Optional: Connect your Solana wallet or automatically generate a new wallet.*
+- Optional: Connect your Solana wallet or automatically generate a new wallet.**

+*Accounts are connected to email or phone number for 2FA rather than Meta accounts.
+This supports easily sharing devices between players.
-*Connecting a wallet is needed to submit scans to MeshMap and receive collectables.
+**Connecting a wallet is needed to submit scans to MeshMap and receive collectables.

 #### Gameplay loop 🔁

 - The game is split into two play modes: Outdoor AR and Indoor VR.
-- Go to any location in your city (AR) or on the world map (VR) where a game level has been created.
+- Go to any location in your city (AR) or on the world map (VR) where a game level has been created and select the one you want to play.
-- Spend CityChamp tokens to play levels.
-- Earn $MESH or CityChamp tokens for scanning and uploading mobile 3D scans of outdoor pedestrian-safe areas to the MeshMap blockchain.
+- Receive $MESH and in-game items for scanning and uploading mobile 3D scans of outdoor pedestrian-safe areas to the MeshMap blockchain.
 Scans and their original geotagged data are stored together.
-- (*coming soon!*) Earn $MESH or CityChamp tokens when your scans are used by others.
+- (*coming soon!*) Earn $MESH when your scans are used by others.
-- (*coming soon!*) Spend CityChamp tokens to use scans in your levels.
+- (*coming soon!*) Spend $MESH to use scans in your levels.
-- (*coming soon!*) Earn CityChamp tokens when your levels are played.
+- (*coming soon!*) Earn $MESH when your levels are played.

 #### Hand tracking 👉